 Joining a Zoom Call for the First Time; Fun and Easy Online Connection (8 minutes):

-Joining & Configuring Audio & Video (2 minutes) (this looks different in an iPad, there it is on top of the screen):
+Joining & Configuring Audio & Video in a computer – 2 minutes.
+(This looks different in an mobile device, there it is on top of the screen):

 Joining with a mobile device

-How to install Zoom and join meeting on mobile (iOS) device!
+How to install Zoom and join meeting on mobile (iOS) device iPad or iPhone